clulab/habitus-utils/directionality/README_check_relation_exists.md

 - list of masked language models that you want your prediction be averaged across.
 - This should be provided after the command line argument of `--models` and must be separated by space e.g.,`--models bert-base-cased distilbert-base-uncased`
-- You can add the name of any models given in the [list of models](https://huggingface.co/models) by huggingface co.
+- Even though we have tested with `--models bert-large-uncased bert-large-cased bert-base-uncased bert-base-cased`  you should ideally be able to use most of the models given in the [list of models](https://huggingface.co/models) by huggingface co.
-- Masked models are optional.
-If no model is provided by default `distilbert-base-uncased` will be used.
+- parameter `--models` is optional.
+If no model is provided by default `bert-base-cased` will be used.